mangalam-research/btw/tech_notes.rst

 Notes from Actual Upgrades
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

+- 1.1.0 to 1.2.0: The upgrade window was scheduled for 2015/06/08 at
+  8:00-10:00 EDT.
+I began preparing at around 7:30 EDT so as to get a
+  head start with the steps that could be performed before the
+  upgrade.
+At 8:05 EDT I put the server into maintenance mode.
+At
+  about 9:05 EDT I took the server out of maintenance mode.
+I got a
+  couple of task errors while running the Django tests.
+Probably due
+  to how the logging is different on the server than on the dev
+  system.

 - 1.0.5 to 1.1.0: The upgrade window was scheduled for 2015/04/29 at
   8:00-10:00 EDT.
 I began preparing at around 7:30 EDT so as to get a